stac-utils/pystac/README.md

 [![Gitter](https://badges.gitter.im/SpatioTemporal-Asset-Catalog/python.svg)](https://gitter.im/SpatioTemporal-Asset-Catalog/python?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-PySTAC is a library for working with [SpatialTemporal Asset Catalog](https://stacspec.org) in Python 3.
+PySTAC is a library for working with [SpatioTemporal Asset Catalog](https://stacspec.org) in Python 3.

 ## Installation

-PySTAC requires Python>=3.7.
+PySTAC requires Python >= 3.7.
 This project follows the recommendations of [NEP-29](https://numpy.org/neps/nep-0029-deprecation_policy.html) in deprecating support for Python versions.
-This means that users can expect support for Python 3.7 to be removed in next major or minor release after Dec 26, 2021.
+This means that users can expect support for Python 3.7 to be removed from the `main` branch after Dec 26, 2021 and therefore from the next release after that date.

-*Support for Python>=3.10 should be considered experimental until further notice.*
+*Support for Python >= 3.10 should be considered experimental until further notice.*

 PySTAC has a single required dependency (`python-dateutil`).